blccming/hidden-live-location-server/README.md

   - [ ] termiante session after session timeout
 #### deployment
 - [ ] use docker containers for development / testing and deployment
+- [ ] use environment variables for log levels and port configuration
+- [ ] add github actions for CI/CD (build binary and container image)
 ### optimizations
 - [ ] "make secure"
   - [ ] use password authentication?
-- [ ] change rate limiter from global to per-client
+- [ ] add rate limiter per-client (besides the global one)
+- [ ] check directory traversal attack protection

 ### Notes
 - Use links to share location session => make link directly redirect to app (through some href? no idea how that works from backend / web server)
 - Would it be worth it to use Valkey instead of Redis?
-- Be aware of directory traversal attacks (could already be protected by gin, not sure about that though)

 ### Development
 Install docker with docker compose if not already installed.